CSIS-672-Student-Service-Center-Team/student-service-center/app/ssc/README.md

-# Student Service Center Application
+# Student Service Center Application Contribution Guidelines

 This is the README for contributing application itself.